fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

-# Emergence of Higher Order Functional Hubs in the Human Brain
+# Emergence of High-Order Functional Hubs in the Human Brain

 <p align="center">
   <img src="Images/II_Hub_video.gif" alt="Emergence of Higher Order Functional Hubs">
 </p>

-This repository contains supporting materials and code for the manuscript entitled "Emergence of Higher Order Functional Hubs in the Human Brain," submitted to bioarxiv in https://www.biorxiv.org/content/10.1101/2023.02.10.528083v1.
+This repository contains supporting materials and code for the manuscript entitled "Emergence of High-Order Functional Hubs in the Human Brain," submitted to bioarxiv in https://www.biorxiv.org/content/10.1101/2023.02.10.528083v1.
 The primary goal of this repository is to demonstrate the computational methods used to analyze high-order dependencies in functional brain networks using multivariate information theory, focusing on resting-state fMRI data, as in our manuscript.
 It gives instructions on how to compute multivariate information theory metrics, analyse them in the context of uniform hypergraphs, and visualize them.
 A consequence of our work is that multiple pairwise network metric can be readly extended and computed in uniform hypergraphs.
 Here, among multiple high-order network metrics, we focused on eigenvector centralities, which allow us to quantify high-order hubs in our work.

 ## Introduction